Panniculectomy | Dr. Cabbabe

-Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, ibuprofen, Coumadin or any other type of blood thinner.
-He may also recommend that you stop any hormones or oral contraceptives to reduce the risk of blood clots in the legs around the time of surgery.
+Do NOT take any aspirin, Plavix, or ibuprofen at least 10 days prior to surgery.
+Coumadin or any other type of blood thinner prior to surgery.
+Dr. Cabbabe may also recommend that you stop any hormones or oral contraceptives to reduce the risk of blood clots in the legs around the time of surgery.

-Prior to surgery, Dr. Cabbabe will place markings on the abdomen and any planned areas of liposuction.
+Prior to surgery in St. Louis, Dr. Cabbabe will place markings on the abdomen and any planned areas of liposuction.
 Nerve blocks may be done by the anesthesiologist to minimize pain after surgery.
 Numbing solution is used to minimize blood loss and assist with pain control.

 Skin and fat are removed from the lower abdomen while keeping the scar as low as possible.
 As much tissue as possible is removed.
 The belly button is stretched into a lower position or sometimes detached and lowered.
 No abdominal muscle tightening is done in this procedure.

 Sutures are used internally to minimize the need for drains.
 In select patients, no drains are needed.
 In other patients, 2 drains are placed inside the abdomen and removed within 1-2 weeks.